searxng/searxng/docs/utils/morty.sh.rst

 .. hint::

-   To add morty to your SearXNG instance read chapter :ref:`searx morty`.
+   To add morty to your SearXNG instance read chapter :ref:`searxng morty`.

 Create user
 ===========